Orange Pound Cake Lamb Mold for Holiday Dessert

 How long does Orange Pound Cake Lamb Mold for Holiday Dessert take to make?

 Total time is about 80 minutes (20 min prep + 60 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Orange Pound Cake Lamb Mold for Holiday Dessert?